Materials-Consortia/OPTIMADE/optimade.rst

     Dimension names defined by the OPTIMADE standard are prefixed by ``dim_``.
     Dimension names defined by database or definition providers MUST be prefixed by the corresponding database or namespace prefix, and SHOULD also be prefixed by ``dim_``, e.g., ``_exmpl_dim_particles``.
     If, within one entry, two or more array axes in one or more properties share the same dimension :field:`name`, those represent the same dimension.
-    For example, let us consider the property :property:`cartesian_site_positions` of the trajectory entry, where the first dimension name is :val:`dim_frames`.
+    For example, let us consider the property :property:`frame_cartesian_site_positions` of the trajectory entry, where the first dimension name is :val:`dim_frames`.
-    If there is another one-dimensional (i.e., with a single axis) array property :property:`_exmpl_energy` of the same trajectory entry that specifies in its property definition the same dimension name :val:`dim_frames` for its axis, then the values of :property:`_exmpl_energy` and of :property:`cartesian_site_positions` at index *i* pertain to the same frame.
+    If there is another one-dimensional (i.e., with a single axis) array property :property:`_exmpl_energy` of the same trajectory entry that specifies in its property definition the same dimension name :val:`dim_frames` for its axis, then the values of :property:`_exmpl_energy` and of :property:`frame_cartesian_site_positions` at index *i* pertain to the same frame.

   - :field:`sizes`: List of Integers or :val:`null`.
     A list of fixed length requirements on the underlying one or multi-dimensionsional data represented as mutiple levels of lists.